bugtrons/bugtrons-2/README.md

 ## 👕 PRIZE

-All divisions will be judge simultaneously.
-Top 3 hackers will be awarded with amazing prizes.
+All divisions will be judged simultaneously.
+The top 3 hackers will be awarded amazing prizes.
 </div>

 <!--

-!- Sequel of Bugtrons
+!- Sequel of BUGTRONS
 !- In collaboration with LWC

-!- About devstrons
+!- About DEVSTRONS'
 !- LWC

 !- catchy quote (learning + putting the learnings to test) !- Motive

 -->